Seven ways to protect Michigan’s water

 Trust is earned, and while we have a long way to go, we remain committed to doing what it takes to rebuild trust and uphold our pledge to protect our Great Lakes while safely meeting Michigan’s energy needs.

-We have been listening to the concerns of the people of Michigan about protecting water, and have formally entered into an agreement with the State of Michigan.
+We have been listening to the concerns of the people of Michigan about protecting water, and in November 2017, Enbridge formally entered into an agreement with the State of Michigan.
 This agreement includes seven key actions that we are undertaking to move toward a long-term solution for the future of Line 5.

-We will temporarily shut-down Line 5 operations when adverse weather conditions create sustained waves higher than 8 feet in the Straits.
+We now temporarily shut down Line 5 operations when adverse weather conditions create sustained waves higher than eight feet in the Straits.

-We will increase coordination with the State regarding the operations, maintenance and future of Line 5 and promote greater transparency between Enbridge and the State of Michigan.
-State representatives will have access to our data, studies, and will collaborate with us every step of the way.
+We have increased coordination with the State of Michigan regarding the operations, maintenance and future of Line 5, and we have promoted greater transparency between Enbridge and the State of Michigan.
+State representatives have full access to our data and our studies, and are collaborating with us every step of the way.